crawl/sequell/docs/learndb.md

 Renaming a term will fail if the destination term already exists.

-You may swap terms as:
+You may swap entries as:

     !learn swap A[x] B[y]

+and swap terms as:

+    !learn swap A B

 Quoting
 -------